 - Required Fields: Use

-to enforce mandatory fields.
-If a required field is missing, the API returns a 400 error along with your custom error message (set via thehelp
+required=Trueto enforce mandatory fields.
+If a required field is missing, the API returns a 400 error along with your custom error message (set via thehelpparameter). - Type Enforcement: The

-. - Default Values: If a field isn’t provided, it defaults to
+typeparameter ensures data is converted to the expected type.
+For example, a string"25"for an integer field will automatically convert to25. - Default Values: If a field isn’t provided, it defaults to

-unless you specify a different default value.
+Noneunless you specify a different default value.

-By default, the parser looks for arguments in request.values
+By default, the parser looks for arguments in request.values and

-search specific sources like headers (location='headers'
+search specific sources like headers (location='headers'), query strings

-), or file uploads (type=FileStorage, location='files'
+(location='args'), or file uploads (type=FileStorage, location='files').

 If you want to collect all validation errors in a single response (rather than

-failing at the first issue), you can enable bundle_errors
+failing at the first issue), you can enable bundle_errors:

 This approach allows users to correct multiple issues in one go, improving the experience for API clients.

-Error Handling and Standardized Responses#
+Error Handling and Standardized Responses

 Flask-RESTful provides tools to handle validation errors while ensuring

 consistent API responses.
-You can override the Api.handle_error
+You can override the Api.handle_error method to

 customize error handling globally:

-For immediate error responses, the abort()
+For immediate error responses, the abort() function is a simple option.
+It’s

 particularly useful when validation fails or when resources are missing.